wesgarbee/austincodingacademy.com/hire/erlangga-ramzy.md

 jobtitle: Research Assistant , Web Developer

 location: Austin, TX
-blurb: 'I'm a student constantly finding new things to learn, a novice climber always ready for more problems, an all around nerd who enjoys tinkering with computers and phones, and most recently: an excited web developer hoping to break into the industry.'
+blurb: "I'm a student constantly finding new things to learn, a novice climber always ready for more problems, an all around nerd who enjoys tinkering with computers and phones, and most recently: an excited web developer hoping to break into the industry."

 skills:
   - JavaScript